Yvette-Ibarra/Individual-Project/README.md

 Use findings to see what preventative  measures if any can be taken to prevent a stroke.
 ___
 # Initial Thoughts:
-My initial hypothesis is that hypertension driver of stroke.
+My initial hypothesis is that hypertension is a driver of stroke.
 ___
 # The Plan
 * Acquire data from Kaggle